RobertARandolph/AdmiralBumbleBee.com/Health.md

   * Sometimes I will remove all of the food from my plate/basket/wrapper and re-align so things are colinear or coplanar.
 * Touching - I do _not_ touch other people except my wife, or my brother.
 I can force myself to shake hands, and I will need to clean my hands immediately.
 I **DO NOT** like being touched by other people, in any circumstances.
 I become irrationally upset and feel dirty.
   * I used to carry extra clothing with me in a backpack, or in a van, so I could change if someone touched me.
+  * Refusing handshakes has lead to some awkward situations, and at least one lost job opportunity.
 * Tuning - I can not handle an instrument which is not tuned in some regular fashion (not necessarily [12-tet](https://en.wikipedia.org/wiki/Equal_temperament)).
 I have to tune the instrument, or leave the area.
   * A funny/interesting exception is that I can leave my wife's guitar in an out-of-tune state.
 It doesn't bother me at all.
 * Organization - I will obsessively organize information to absurd degrees (well beyond what you see on this website).
 For any given spreadsheet, article or video, you can be certain that there's excessive notes that I had to distill to get to that point.
   * Scheduling - For a long period of time I would schedule _every_ aspect of my life.
 If the schedule deviated then I would become angry and rush to re-schedule everything.
 Since the neuropathies have begun affecting my life, it has become overwhelming to constantly reschedule self-imposed deadlines that I did not meet.
 I still schedule a lot of things, but the associated fear and anger has subsided a bit, and continues to subside.
+* Re-reading - I get stuck in a loop reading things.
+If I don't feel that I understand _every_ word, I'll read it again.
+Sometimes I can not do anything but walk away as I can't force myself to the next sentence without feeling an overwhelming sense of dread.
+  * Clearly this is detrimental when the information that clarifies is just one sentence away.
+  * When I write, I look away from the screen or paper or I will get stuck in a loop from trying to read an incomplete sentence.
+    * A nice side effect of this is that I can write straight on an unlined surface :)

 All of these symptoms come with a building fear that if I don't do it, some indistinct negative outcome will befall me.
 Sometimes it's a fierce fear that triggers an anxiety attack (but not a [panic attack](#panic-disorder)).